 The leaves and stems of stinging nettles are covered with hollow, stinging hairs which have walls made of silica.
 When the hairs are touched, the tip comes off, exposing a needle-like structure which is attached to a venom sac at the base of the hair.
 The needle then injects the venom into the victim’s skin.

 The poison of many stinging nettles contains formic acid, although scientists have discovered that other chemicals are also present.
 These probably contribute to the painful sting.
-The additional chemicals include acetylcholine, serotonin and histamine.
+The additional chemicals include acetylcholine, serotonin, and histamine.
 Histamine is the substance that is released into our bloodstream from mast cells during an allergic reaction.
-Histamine causes inflammation, swelling and redness.
+It causes inflammation, swelling, and redness.
 The stinging hairs of some nettles contain oxalic acid and tartaric acid instead of a mixture containing formic acid.

 Biology of Varroa Mites